LGBTIQ+ Support and resources

 If you have been discriminated against on the grounds of sexual orientation, gender identity, gender expression and/or intersex status you have a right to make a complaint.

-Harassment and discrimination contact officers (HDCOs) are volunteers from various Faculties and Divisions, who are trained to help as a first point of call in cases of harassment or discrimination.
-A number of HDCOs have also received training in LGBTIQ+ issues - look for the asterisk * by their name.
+HDCO’s are volunteers from various faculties and divisions who are trained to help (as a first point of call) in cases of harassment or discrimination.
+A number of HDCO’s have also received training in LGBTIQ+ issues - look for the asterisk* by their name.

 Counselling and health